 Breaking Up is hard to do~ We’ve all been there.
 That’s moment in a relationship when you know its not going anywhere, and its certainly not moving forward, that’s the moment that you know its over.
 Your challenge is to decide whether to let it die a slow painful death or to end it quickly, and just pull it off like a band aid on a hairy arm and pray for not too much collateral damage.
+After the breakup, you might even need some coping tactics, such as a breakup recovery course, just to revitalize yourself.
 We expect these situations when we are dating but not when we are play dating.
 But alas, it happens, and more often than not, I suspect.

 My experience has been not unlike that of my experience with my boyfriend at 15, somebody is crazy for somebody and someone else doesn’t care.
 You both start out in a relationship all excited about this journey and then about 15 minutes in , you realize that you are truly up a creek without a paddle; only it feels more like you’re in the ocean.
 One person wants to spend every waking moment together, infiltrating every single facet of your life and the other is running for their life in the opposite direction.
 It’s like there is no in between, there is no common ground so there is only one thing left to do, break up.